-The department is now tasked with enforcement programs which were managed at the State level until recent economic times forced the State to task the local department with their enforcement.
+The department is often tasked with enforcement programs which were managed at the State level until recent economic times forced the State to task the local department with their enforcement.
 Additional demands from local government, increase in criminal activity and responsiveness to an unpredictable and unstable human element have impacted police services.

 We are confident with the continued support that we have received over the years we will be able to maintain these services.
+Please see the department's organizational chart below.